AlexGulliver/personalwebsite/src/cityspots/bristol.md

 #### 20th Century Flicks - Christmas Steps

-Cool spot to rent DVDs just like the old days.
+Cool spot to rent DVDs.
 Hosts movie nights if you are keen and good place to get unique recommendations or if you are looking for something hard to find.

 #### The Last Bookshop - Park St